Mission Busunju, Uganda

 International Rescue's vision for mission is to build gated communities where orphans and widows can survive and thrive.
 Our goal is to build an orphanage, school, health clinic, church and houses for widows and their families; to feed, clothe, house, educate, train, provide healthcare and opportunities for individuals and eventually the whole community to become self-sufficient through small business grants and meaningful work.
 We hope to achieve this developing commercial opportunities as they arise mainly through agriculture and tourism.
 We are currently seeking suitable land in the area to begin this project work.

-Please consider sponsoring one of the children.
+Meet our children and see how you can help.
 A little goes a long way in Uganda.

 Mission Trincomalee, Sri Lanka